Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 Is the Axwell Stonewashed Copper wallet worth the money?

 Compared to its direct competitors with premium metal plates, the Axwell is most definitely worth the money.
-That said, most people will want to forgo the wallet’s weight and opt for a lighter version of the wallet, such as the ones right here.
+That said, most people will want to forgo the wallet’s weight and opt for a lighter version of the wallet, such as the ones right here (Paid Link).
 Not only are they a lower cost, but they are about half the weight with the same benefits (other than the premium metal feel).

 Ridge Wallet vs. Axwell Wallet